Linear superposition as a core theorem of quantum empiricism: Numeri

-As an outcome, we reveal an essential asymmetry in genesis of the standard binary structures~$+$ and~$\times$, and thereby a greater primacy of \qm"=consideration even over the (seemingly natural) arithmetic.
-Indeed, binarity may come only from operation $\cup$, which is primordially unique and, thereby, is inherited only to the one natural prototype---addition. \begin{itemize} \item Multiplication is not featured in the superposition principle, nor does it arise directly as a binary structure.
-The absence of a multiplication symbol in \eqref{s1}--\eqref{s2} is no accident. \end{itemize} The multiplication originates in the closedness of replications $\oper[-1]n\circ\oper[-1]m$, and they are required according to the \hyperlink{M}{\red\textsf{M}}"=paradigm \eqref{macro}.
-In effect, any non"=operatorial way of introducing the $\msf n$"=numbers is not a self"=evidence for empiricism.
+The multiplication originates in the closedness of replications $\oper[-1]n\circ\oper[-1]m$, and they are required according to the \hyperlink{M}{\red\textsf{M}}"=paradigm \eqref{macro}.
+In effect, any non"=operatorial way of introducing the $\msf n$"=numbers is not self"=evidence for empiricism.
 An operator nature of the number is precisely that which gives rise to the second binary operation.
-However, the pure axiomatic declaration of arithmetic \eqref{distr}--\eqref{Ax} will, in one way or another, require a (reciprocal to \eqref{shema'}) treatment of a number in the context of `the quantity of what?', while its empirical pre"=image always appears in the pair $\lceil$`the quantity~$+$ of some\-thing'$\rceil$.
-Another way to put it is that, \begin{itemize} \item in the foundations of theory, there arises the predecessor/""analog of the notion of a physical unit, \end{itemize} though the ultimate description is a description in terms of binary structures \eqref{distr}--\eqref{Ax}.
-It is carried out by dropping/""attaching the symbols like $\psi$, which is a quantum generalization of the physical theory's independence of measurement units.
+Moreover, without such a comprehension of the number the `linear nature' of \qm\ (sect.~\ref{lvs}) will remain axiomatic at all times and, as will be seen below, quantum foundations will be doomed to never"=ending interpreting the mathematical symbols.
+However, the pure axiomatic declaration of arithmetic \eqref{distr}--\eqref{n-} will, in one way or another, require a (reciprocal to \eqref{shema'}) treatment of the number in a context of `the quantity of what?', while its empirical pre"=image always appears in the pair \lrceil{the quantity of} \tplus\ \lrceil{some\-thing}.
+Another way to put it is that, \begin{itemize} \item in the foundations of theory, there arises a predecessor/"!analog to the notion of a physical unit, \end{itemize} though the ultimate description is a description in terms of binary structures \eqref{distr}--\eqref{n-}.
+It is carried out by dropping/"!attaching the symbols such as $\psi$, which is a quantum generalization to the independence of a physical theory from the measurement units.

 Certainly, when formalized, the $\oper[-1]n$"=replication and its binary $\msf n$-twin become universally abstract.
-For example, the $\oper[-1]n$"=operator \eqref{real'} may be applied to the quantum case in which the object $\psi$ has already an internal structure associated with the presence of $\statePsi,\statePhi$"=primitives; this changes no the essence of the matter .
+For example, the $\oper[-1]n$"=operator \eqref{real'} may be applied to the quantum case in which the object $\psi$ has already an internal structure associated with the presence of $\statePsi,\statePhi$"=primitives.
+This changes no the essence of the matter\eLab{QMdim}.
 Another example is when numbers $\msf n$ give birth to the really observable quantities.
 See also sect.~\ref{izmer}, Remark~\ref{units}, and additional discussion in sect.~\ref{minus}.
+Let us now proceed from the fact that the comprehension/"!relation of the number and its operator has been formalized as described above.
+This is the set of `axioms' \eqref{distr}--\eqref{n-}.